 You may use your cell phone, but only out of sight of Campers, and only on breaks.
-Wi-Fi is available in the main office, to be used during break times on the back porch (weather permitting).
+Wi-Fi is available in the staff and volunteer lounge, located in the basement of the Health and Welcome Center (HWC), to be used during break times.
 The official SLCRC phones in the office are available for emergency or work purposes.